-To request a change of advisor or home department, please send an email, or meet with the graduate program director to initiate the process.
+Within the data science program, to request a change of advisor or home department, please send an email, or meet with the graduate program director to initiate the process.
 The current advisor and the requested advisor should be contacted prior to initiating this process.